josephrooks/Recipedia/README.md

 **Flag data** from [Paper Mario Code Notes](https://retroachievements.org/codenotes.php?g=10154) on RetroAchievements.

 **Item ID sequence** (the internal ordering used to map recipe flags to recipe names) from the [RPGClassics Paper Mario Hacking Guide](http://shrines.rpgclassics.com/n64/papermario/hacking.shtml).

-**Recipe mapping methodology** — the correspondence between flag bit positions and specific recipe names was established empirically by cross-referencing known-cooked save states against the item ID sequence, then verified by diffing save states before and after cooking individual recipes.
-All 50 recipe slots are empirically confirmed.

 **Chapter route** — the chapter mode ordering and optimized ingredient routes were posted by [Renia](https://retroachievements.org/achievement/79593/comments) on the Cooking Nightmare achievement wall.